Department:Department of Humanities and Social Sciences

-Emma is a Learning and Teaching Research Fellow and her publications and conference presentations include work on the internationalisation of the curriculum, dissonance in postgraduate students and overcoming barriers to learning.
+Emma is a Senior Fellow of the Higher Education Academy and a Learning and Teaching Research Fellow.
+Her publications and conference presentations include work on the internationalisation of the curriculum, dissonance in postgraduate students and overcoming barriers to learning.

 Brett, E., 2014.
 Tracking Routes into Public Service.
 Networks (published by Anglia Ruskin University), 17 January 2014.